SarahOstermeier/expert-octo-enigma/proposal.md

 Assigning dorms and rooms to incoming students, and matching students with a compatible roommate (assuming 2 roommates per dorm room).

-To achieve this,

-Briefly describe a problem that your team would like to solve.
-Describe at a high level a program that could solve that problem.
+To achieve this, our program creates a class for the students and a class for the dorms.
+Student preferences are stored within the student class and dorm information is stored in the dorm class, including room numbers and locations.
+Also an algorithm that can match roommates.

+For testing, we would create JUnit tests to test if we can, for exmaple, properly generate Student classes, properly store large numbers of Students, properly see if a Room is available or not, etc.

 ## Questions to answer for Exercise #2